hotrodorm/hotrod/hotrod-project/hotrod-livesql/docs/custom-database-functions.md

 - `Function.returnsByteArray(String pattern, Expression... parameters)` -- to produce a `ByteArrayFunction`
 - `Function.returnsObject(String pattern, Expression... parameters)` -- to produce a `ObjectFunction`

+**Note**: The `CURSOR` data type is not supported, either as an IN/OUT parameter or as a return type.

 # Parameters